 If you are looking to turn your blog or WordPress website into a membership site, then Memberful may be the solution for you.
+It’s one of the best WordPress membership plugins available today.
 It is a powerful hosted solution that will turn a regular WordPress website into a fully featured membership site.

 In this article we will consider the features Memberful offers, including its ease of use, automated payments, and much more.
 We will then discuss how to get started with Memberful and how to use it to create a successful membership site with WordPress.

 To help you decide if Memberful is the right WordPress membership plugin for your website, here are its best features…

 Memberful is a freemium membership tool that is available on three different payment tiers.
 The most basic of these plans is a free option, perfect for those just starting off in the world of membership sites.
 It is this free version of Memberful that we will mostly focus on today.

 When you sign up with Memberful, you account will initially be in ‘test payment mode’.
 This will allow you to set up your membership site and try out both the free and premium features Memberful has to offer.
 If you choose to opt for a premium version of the solution you won’t be charged until you start accepting real payments.

 Ease of Use

 Memberful is extremely easy to setup and use.
 The majority of work is undertaken on the Memberful website, in your Memberful account dashboard.